scp-fs2open/wxLauncher/ReadMe.txt

 - Check DEVELOPMENT_MODE if you are going to be debugging wxLauncher.
 Make sure that it is unchecked if you plan on distributing the code as with this checked, the launcher will only run on the dev machine.
-This option changes where the launcher looks for files to display as the default interface.
+This option changes where the launcher looks for files to display such as the default interface.
 - Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those options compiled in.
 - If USE_OPENAL is checked, OPENAL_INCLUDE_DIR will appear.
 Set it to the include folder in the OpenAL SDK folder.